 Ms. Bessie’s Authentic New Orleans Rum Cake

 7. Bake the cake for 1 hour, or until the cake begins to pull away from the sides of the pan.
 Do not underbake.

-13. Cool completely before serving, but for best flavor, let the cake rest in an airtight container for 1-2 days before serving.
+7. Cool completely before serving, but for the best flavor, let the cake rest in an airtight container for 1-2 days before serving.

 This cake gets better and better

-Unlike many cakes, this cake gets better and better if you let it rest a couple of days before serving it.
-So I like to make this buttery rum cake a couple of days before I want to serve it.
-Best off all there is no need to add frosting, or exotic toppings to this cake, you can serve it just like it is.
+Unlike many cakes, this cake gets better and better if you let it rest for a couple of days before serving it.
+I like to make this buttery rum cake a couple of days in advance of serving it.
+Best of all, there is no need to add frosting or exotic toppings to this cake; you can serve it just like it is.

+Ms. Bessie’s Authentic New Orleans Rum Cake